 An introduction to the complex and contingent relationship between architects and the environments in which they intervene.
 Using contemporary and historical materials, students will begin to understand how architects establish and position design processes in response to their social, technological, and material situations.
 Coursework includes both position papers in response to particular reading topics as well as diagrammatic interrogations of the city around us.
 NOTE: (1) Open to non-majors.
 (2) A required course for all students interested in majoring in architecture and an elective university Core course in the Arts category.
 (3) This course can be used to satisfy the university Core Arts (AR) requirement.
 Although it may be usable towards graduation as a major requirement or university elective, it cannot be used to satisfy any of the university Gen Ed requirements.
 See your advisor for further information.

-Course Attributes: AR, SE, SI, SS
+Course Attributes: AR, SE, SF, SS

 Repeatability: This course may not be repeated for additional credits.